The Trump Organization and CFO Pray Not Guilty

 long term investigation

-this fee The first fruits of investigation It was launched over two years ago by Cyrus Vance and which also features New York State Attorney General Letitia James, also elected Democrat.
+These indictments are the first fruits of an investigation launched more than two years ago by Cyrus Vance that also includes New York State Attorney General Letitia James, also elected Democrat.

-Mr. Vance struggled for months to get the tax returns for the former New York magnate, the first US president since the 1970s. not post it.
+Mr. Vance struggled for months to get the tax returns of the former New York magnate, the first US president since the 1970s not to publish them.

 The former Republican president, who maintains ambiguity over a possible new presidential candidacy in 2024 and who held his first major political rally last week since leaving Washington, has not been questioned at this point nor any member of his family.